Agfa-Gevaert: Company structure

-Headquartered in Mortsel, Belgium, Agfa has sales organisations in 40 countries.
+Agfa is headquartered in Mortsel, Belgium, with sales organisations in 40 countries.
 In countries where Agfa does not have its own sales organisation, the market is served by a network of agents and representatives.
 At the end of 2011, the company had 11,728 employees (full-time equivalent permanent) worldwide.
 Agfa has manufacturing plants around the world.
 The largest production and research centres are based in Belgium, the United States, Canada, Germany, France, Italy and China.
 Net sales for 2011 totalled 3,023 million euros.

 Since January 1, 2019, two new entities emerged within the Agfa-Gevaert Group: Agfa HealthCare (ITCo) and Agfa (MainCo).
 Agfa HealthCare groups all IT-related activities of the former Agfa HealthCare business group.
 The newer Agfa includes the activities of the former Agfa Graphics and Agfa Specialty Products business groups, as well as the Imaging activities of the former Agfa HealthCare business group.

 Agfa Healthcare

-Agfa Healthcare is a developer of medical imaging information systems, with main offices in Mortsel (Belgium), Ghent (Belgium), Waterloo (Ontario Canada), Shanghai (China) and Vienna (Austria).
+Agfa Healthcare is a developer of medical imaging information systems, with main offices in Mortsel (Belgium), Leeds (United Kingdom), Ghent (Belgium), Waterloo (Ontario, Canada), Shanghai (China) and Vienna (Austria).